 It takes about 10 minutes for a BTC payment to be confirmed.
 This can be lower or higher, depending on how congested the Bitcoin network is.
 The more people using the network at any given time, the longer it takes to process a transaction and vice versa.
 You can think of it like traffic on a motorway.
 The busier it is, the longer it takes for each car to reach its destination.

 Bitcoin has proven to be a more efficient and cheaper way to transfer money across borders.
 For instance, according to the World Bank, the global average cost of sending a $200 remittance in the third quarter of 2020 was 6.82%.
 That can become quite significant for higher figures.
-Whereas, the average transaction fee of the Bitcoin network is currently around $2.37.
-That is why countries like El Salvador have also moved to make the cryptocurrency a legally recognized form of money.
+Whereas, the average transaction fee of the Bitcoin network is currently around $2.67.
+That is why countries like El Salvador have made the cryptocurrency a legally recognized form of money.

 In general, Bitcoin is decentralized and gives people the freedom to exchange value without relying on intermediaries.
 And thanks to the institutional boom of 2020 and 2021, many traditional companies now accept bitcoin as payments.